A screenplay is not yet a film.

 Which expectations have shifted?

-What really needs to change in day-to-day life?
+What really needs to change in day-to-day work?

-Once the strategy is in place, things will get a bit uncomfortable.
+Once the strategy is in place, it gets uncomfortable.

 This is where I work